doitintl/doit-easily-marketplace/docs/install.md

      1. (Optional.)
 Use a custom domain by setting up a load balancer in front of Cloud Run.

      2. (Optional.)
 Add the SSO Login URL for your console, and support SSO.
+OR link to your website and disable SSO

    <details>
    <summary>Screen Capture</summary>